Overview

 To screen for metastatic brain cancer, doctors commonly use radiology tests such as:

-Occasionally, a doctor may take a biopsy to determine if there’s brain cancer present.
+Occasionally, a doctor may take a biopsy to determine if brain cancer is present.

-When it comes to treatment of lung cancer brain metastases, the available options depend on several different factors, such as:
+When it comes to treating lung cancer brain metastases, the available options depend on several factors, such as:

 - the type of primary cancer that was diagnosed